Chapter 5

 What is a sole trader?

-It’s easy to set up as a sole trader and tax is simple.
-You just declare income on your personal tax return.
+It’s easy to set up as a sole trader and your tax obligations are simple – you just declare income on your personal tax return.

-A sole trader doesn’t have any special legal status, which means the owner is personally responsible for what the business does.
-If the business gets into debt or legal trouble, so does the owner.
-Your choice of insurance becomes very important.
+A sole trader doesn’t have any special legal status, so the owner is personally responsible for what the business does.
+If the business gets into debt or legal trouble, so does the owner, so you need insurance.

 What is a partnership?